openintegrationhub/REST-API-component/README.md

-# REST-API-component
+# HTTP/REST API Component

-The **REST API component** is a component that allows you to connect to any REST or HTTP API without programming your own components and deploying them into the platform.
+The **HTTP/REST API component** is a component that allows you to connect to any REST or HTTP API without programming your own components and deploying them into the platform.

 The REST API component will perform a single HTTP call when executed.
-Incoming data gets used to configure the API call made and the response from the API call will be the output.
+Incoming message data gets used to configure the API call made.
+The response from the API call will be the output message.

 This document covers the following topics: